-where the derivative is according to $v_0.$ According to R1 and R2, \ $R+1>0$ in Region 3 and according to Lemma~\ref{T3}, $W[A]+1>0$ in Region 3.
-Hence, the denominator is positive in Region 3.
+where the derivative is with respect to $v_1.$ According to R1 and R2, \ $R+1>0$ in Region 3 and according to Lemma~\ref{T3} in Region 3 $W[A]+1>0$.
+Hence, in Region 3 the denominator is positive .
 Thus it is sufficient to prove that the numerator is negative.

-By substituting the end points of Region 3, namely, $v_0=1, v_0=u-k,$ it is easily verified that at the end points of Region 3, the numerator vanishes.
-We wish to prove that for all $k\geq 0,$ the numerator is negative for all $1<v_0<u-k$ (i.e., for all $v_0$ in Region 3).This is illustrated in Figure~\ref{F201} which presents the numerator as a function of $v,$ for $k=2.$ Note that $u(2)=3.81449,$ hence Region 3 is \ $1<v_0<1.81449.$
+At the end points of Region 3, namely $v_1=1$ and $v_1=v(k)-k,$ the numerator vanishes.
+We wish to prove that for all $k\geq 0$ and $1<v_1<v(k)-k$ (i.e., for all $v_1$ in Region 3) the numerator is negative.
+This is illustrated in Figure~\ref{F201} which presents the numerator as a function of $v,$ for $k=2.$ Note that $v(2)=3.81449$; hence Region 3 is \ $1<v_1<1.81449.$